Set targets as a proportion (between 0 and 1) of the maximum level of

 will throw an error.

-For problems associated with multiple management zones, this function can
+For problems associated with multiple management zones,

 be used to set targets that each pertain to a single feature and a single